Constriction

 Certain groups of snakes have characteristic patterns of constriction, including the number of coils they use and the orientation of the coils.
+The taxonomic name Constrictores, which encompasses boas, pythons and their closest relatives, in fact derives from this common method of killing prey in that group.

 Venomous snakes that also use constriction include the genus Clelia (ophiophagous South American mildly venomous rear-fanged colubrids which use constriction to subdue snakes including pit vipers), the western terrestrial garter snake (North American colubrid which is an inefficient constrictor and, like most Thamnophis garter snakes, mildly venomous), some species of Boiga snakes (Asian and Australian rear-fanged colubrids) including the brown tree snake (Boiga irregularis), some species of Australian elapids (including some of the venomous Pseudonaja brown snakes and one Australian coral snake Simoselaps), and a few Australian colubrids.